nubart/blog-en/_pages/about.md

 Our cards are affordable and can be monetised.
 They also reach an amazing take-up rate.
 We provide usage stats, anonymous data about your audience and an easy interface pefect for digitally unsavvy visitors.

-Visit [our website](https://www.nubart.eu/) if you would like to receive freesamples from real projects.
+Visit [our website](https://www.nubart.eu/) if you would like to receive free samples from real projects.

 Subscribe below to our newsletter if you want to keep up to date with what we do.